 The integrity of property rights depends on enforcement cost.
 The lower the enforcement cost, the more meaningful are the rights.
 For example, the invention of barbed wire has been credited with the successful development of cattle ranching in the American West because the wire provided an inexpensive means of enforcing ranch boundaries.
 The over-exploitation of commons resources is a result of failure to define and enforce property boundaries.

-The failure to define the property rights to some resources gives rise to positive and negative externality (in other words, external benefit and external cost).
+The failure to define the property rights to some resources gives rise to positive and negative externality (i.e., external benefits and external costs).
 In other words, a transaction can confer benefit or impose cost to third parties without compensation only if the rights to some resources have not been defined.
 For example, auto exhaust imposes external cost simply because the right to clean air has not been clearly defined.

-Many resources have remained commons because property rights cannot be technically or cheaply defined or enforced.
+Many resources have remained commons (or commons goods) because property rights cannot be technically or cheaply defined or enforced.
 Such difficulties might have explained why these resources have been commonly owned by custom.

 If the property rights of clean air can be easily defined and enforced, the parties involved will have an incentive to negotiate a solution to internalize the spillover effects.
 The resulting pollution will settle on an efficient level provided that the negotiation cost and enforcement cost is negligible.* This insight is commonly known as the Coase Theorem1 after the Nobel Laureate economist Ronald Coase.